-By signing this form, I understand the following: (1) if the entity authorized to receive my PHI is not a health plan, health care provider or other covered entity as described by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the released information may no longer be protected by federal and state law governing the use/disclosure of protected health information; (2) I may revoke this authorization at any time by notifying Denver Health Medical Plan, Inc. in writing; (3) if I do revoke this authorization, my revocation will have no effect on any action Denver Health Medical Plan, Inc. took according to this authorization before Denver Health Medical Plan, Inc. received my revocation; (4) it is my choice to sign this form and I do so voluntarily.
+By signing this form, I understand the following: (1) if the entity authorized to receive my PHI is not a health plan, health care provider or other covered entity as described by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the released information may no longer be protected by federal and state law governing the use/disclosure of protected health information; (2) I may revoke this authorization at any time by notifying Denver Health Medical Plan, Inc. in writing; (3) if I do revoke this authorization, my revocation will have no effect on any action Denver Health Medical Plan, Inc. received my revocation; (4) it is my choice to sign this form and I do so voluntarily.
 Signing or not signing this authorization form will not affect any payment, enrollment, eligibility, or benefit coverage decisions made by Denver Health Medical Plan, Inc.